Eclipse 550 Light Business Jet, United States of America

 Eclipse Aerospace unveiled the Eclipse 550 at the National Business Aviation Association (NBAA) convention held in Las Vegas, Nevada, in October 2011.
-The aircraft is scheduled to enter service in 2013.
+The aircraft production started at EA’s Albuquerque facility in New Mexico in June 2012 and the production certificate from the Federal Aviation Administration (FAA) was received in March 2013.
+The first delivery was made in March 2014.

 Design of the light business jet

 Eclipse 550 was designed by modifying the Eclipse 500.
-It will utilise the same airframe, engines and integrated glass cockpit of the Eclipse 500.
+It utilises the same airframe, engines and integrated glass cockpit as those of the Eclipse 500.

-A number of new features such as upgraded avionics, improved cabin interiors, side stick controls, advance microprocessors, full authority and digital engine control (FADEC), autothrottles, synthetic vision and enhanced vision systems will be incorporated in the Eclipse 550.
+A number of new features such as upgraded avionics, improved cabin interiors, side stick controls, advance microprocessors, full authority and digital engine control (FADEC), autothrottles, synthetic vision and enhanced vision systems are incorporated in the Eclipse 550.

 Flight deck of the Eclipse 550

-The flight deck of Eclipse 550 will accommodate two crew members.
-It will be equipped with two LCD simpatico primary flight displays, a multifunctional display and a navigational display to show the data pertaining to navigation, flight instrumentation, fuel and engine to the pilot.
+The flight deck of Eclipse 550 accommodates two crew members.
+It is equipped with two LCD simpatico primary flight displays, a multifunctional display and a navigational display to show the data pertaining to navigation, flight instrumentation, fuel and engine to the pilot.

 Cabin of the American-manufactured light business jet

-The spacious cabin of the Eclipse 550 can carry six passengers in tandem seating configuration.
-It will be equipped with leather seats, an Iridium phone, onboard oxygen generation systems, LED lightings, cabin pressurisation system and Wi-Fi-based cabin entertainment system.
+The spacious cabin of the Eclipse 550 business jet can carry six passengers in a tandem seating configuration.
+It is equipped with leather seats, an Iridium phone, onboard oxygen generation systems, LED lightings, cabin pressurisation system and Wi-Fi-based cabin entertainment system.

-The avionics suite installed in the Eclipse 550 will include an automatic direction finder, radar altimeter, stormscope, an attitude and heading reference system and traffic collision avoidance system.
+The avionics suite installed in the Eclipse 550 includes an automatic direction finder, radar altimeter, stormscope, an attitude and heading reference system and traffic collision avoidance system.

 Innovative Solutions and Support (ISS) was contracted in October 2010 to supply Avio dual integrated flight management system (IFMS).
 A supplemental type certificate for the IFMS was obtained from the Federal Aviation Administration (FAA) in March 2011.

-The IFMS will minimise the workload of the pilot by acting as a virtual co-pilot.
-It will centrally control the avionics, engines, fuel systems, flaps, landing gear, cabin pressure and temperature.
+The IFMS minimises the workload of the pilot by acting as a virtual co-pilot.
+It centrally controls the avionics, engines, fuel systems, flaps, landing gear, cabin pressure and temperature.

 Engines on the Eclipse 500

-The Eclipse 550 will be powered by two PW610F turbofan engines, each rated at 950lbf of thrust.
+The Eclipse 550 is powered by two PW610F turbofan engines, each rated at 950lbf of thrust.
 The engine is designed and manufactured by Pratt & Whitney Canada.

 It is equipped with a single-stage high pressure turbine, dual stage compressor, reverse flow combustor and Hispano-Suiza FADEC to minimise propeller noise by optimising the output speed.